hvdlazari/docker-php-mysql-nginx-redis/README.md

 # Settings
 - Copy this folder into of the your application
 - Edit the file .env with your settings
-- No docker-compose.yml, where is <app-network>, replace with name of the network app
+- In the docker-compose.yml, where is <app-network>, replace with name of the network app

 # Commands
 Create and execute all images in the settings of the docker-compose